frameable/junco-cms/README.md

 npm start
 ```

 The default configuration is to allow for local logins with admin/admin as the credentials.
 You should obviously change this in production settings.
+Local passwords are SHA1, so you can generate them in config with `echo -n 'secret-password' | sha1sum` if you like.

 ## REST API